 How can I take Calcium?

 A cheaper form of calcium found in some supplements is calcium carbonate however this isn’t always well absorbed and can cause an upset tummy for some.
-More absorbable forms of calcium include citrate, citrate malate, bisglycinate and chelated calcium.
+More absorbable forms include citrate, citrate malate, bisglycinate and chelated calcium.

 Calcium is generally found in capsule or tablet form, it can be found in a chewable form, as a powder or rarely in a liquid.